Great moments in PC gaming are bite-sized celebrations of some of our favorite gaming memories.

 Developer: Creative Assembly

 One of the ways Warhammer 2 makes this more old-fashioned Total War campaign enjoyable is by tweaking the specifics for each faction.
 The Empire, for instance, has three sets of currencies to manage.
-Each of their provinces has a fealty score, and as they max out at 10 they offer to confederate.
-Meanwhile you've got an Imperial Authority score that can boost their fealty, but which takes a hit after each confederation—Wissenland joins the Empire and then every remaining independent province takes out the beefs they had with Wissenland on you.
-Complicating things even more, you've got prestige points that can be spent to manipulate how each province feels about you or each other, pushing them toward alliance or war as it suits you.
+Each of their provinces has a fealty score, and at fealty 10 they offer to confederate.
+Meanwhile you've got an Imperial Authority score that can boost their fealty, but which takes a hit after each confederation—say Wissenland joins the Empire, then every remaining independent province will take out the beefs they had with Wissenland on you.
+Complicating things even more, you've got prestige points that can be spent to manipulate how each province feels about you, or each other, pushing them toward alliance or war as you please.

 That adds mechanical depth to your attempt to unite all these squabbling humans, but the other reason to play The Empire is that they're one of the factions who get access to the legendary dwarf hero Gotrek, who is voiced by Brian Blessed.
 So that's fun too.

-Mortal Empires is a big commitment which can potentially take hundreds of turns (recent patches as well as mods like the Turn-Time Destroyer and Faster End Turn Camera speed things up).
-When you eventually take your final turn and then watch the stop-motion replay of your rise to power it's satisfying, but the real joy of it is just wallowing in the Warhammer world for a good long time, a soaking bath with armies and heroes to swoosh around instead of a toy duck.
+Mortal Empires is a big commitment which can potentially take hundreds of turns (patches as well as mods like the Turn-Time Destroyer (opens in new tab) and Faster End Turn Camera (opens in new tab) have sped those turns up, thankfully).
+When you eventually hit end turn for the final time and watch the stop-motion replay of your rise to power it's satisfying, but the real joy of the Mortal Empires campaign is just wallowing in the Warhammer world for a good long time—a soaking bath with armies and heroes to swoosh around instead of a toy duck.